 In addition to the work that will be undertaken for the EJ Plan, the NFRMPO will update its Title VI Plan and LEP Plan in 2019.
-These will be added as Appendices E and F. For the most up-to-date information about the Title VI and LEP plans, visit https://nfrmpo.org/title-vi/.
+These will be added as Appendices F and G when they are adopted by the Planning Council.
+For the most up-to-date information about the Title VI and LEP plans, visit https://nfrmpo.org/title-vi/.